capri-js/capri/README.md

 - Generate static HTML pages, hosted on Firebase or Cloudflare
 - Ship as little JS to the client as possible
 - Use a cloud based, headless CMS to manage the content
-- Generate a SPA to support live previews while editing
+- Generate an SPA to support live previews while editing

 # Capri vs. X